 To start with, stage 1 describes a very slight recession of the hair around a man’s temples, which can also be referred to as a mature, or adult hairline.
 It is hardly noticeable and normally will not require any intervention, unless for specific, cosmetic reasons.

 Norwood scale 2 examples include the first signs of clinical balding, which start to appear during this stage.
-Norwood 2 examples typically show a slight recession of the hairline at the temples, often characterized by a minimal loss of hair in this area.
-The hairline around the temples recedes to a greater degree, with the resultant shape of the hair resembling a U, M or V. Patches of total baldness or sparse hair also appear, making some men keen to seek a solution to help disguise the hair loss, but most not considering it an urgent requirement at this stage.
+These typically show a slight recession of the hairline at the temples, often characterized by a minimal loss of hair in this area.
+The hairline around the temples recedes to a greater degree, with the resultant shape of the hair resembling a U, M or V.

 Norwood scale 3 is all about significant hair loss also happening on the top of the scalp, or vertex.
 The area around the temples looks the same as at stage 2, but the overall appearance becomes more pronounced as the two areas of hair loss combine.
-It is at this stage that more men begin to think more about how their hair loss might progress, and to seek professional help and guidance for possible restorative solutions.
+It is at this stage that more men begin to seek professional help for possible restorative solutions.

 Stage 4 on the Norwood hair scale sees a more severe hairline recession than in stage 2 with either thinning hair or no hair at all on the vertex, or top of the scalp.
 A band of hair divides these two areas of sparse or absent hair, running across the scalp to connect the remaining hair on either side.

 Then, stage 5 sees these areas of lost or thinning hair grow larger in size, still separated by a band of hair, which is much thinner than in stage 4.
-The balding effect will be highly noticeable at this point and many men will have already taken more drastic steps to hide the balding areas, including wearing hats or wigs, changing hair styles, investing in hair regrowth creams or considering hair transplant surgery.
+The balding effect will be highly noticeable at this point.

 Moving on to stage 6 of the Norwood Scale, the balding areas at the temple connect with the patches on the vertex, with the band of hair originally separating the two now absent or extremely sparse and barely visible.